-The story features a man talking in his imagination to the woman who left him.
+The story features a man talking in his imagination to a woman who left him.
 He tells her how he misses her in little details of everyday life and describes familiar domestic objects which have gone missing or became useless; the guitar isn’t making any sound, the lamp doesn’t produce anymore light and yet he leaves the door open at night in case she comes back.

 The style is simple but sets a new standard for tango lyrics in terms of conveying intimate emotions and developing into a complete story line.
 Before “Mi noche triste“, tango lyrics had been composed by performers of the guardia vieja such as Ángel Villoldo and Alfredo Gobbi but they were infrequently used and often limited to a refrain which did not allow for such a deep exploration of the characters and their story.

 “Mi noche triste” was first interpreted by Contursi himself in the cabarets of Montevideo where he used to perform at the beginning of his career.
 It was originally entitled “Pecanta que me amuraste” which in lunfardo means “woman (lover) who isolated (abandoned) me” as in the now famous first line of the song.